 When I arrived at Geoffrey’s, I knocked on the door and Nandine let me in.

 I walked up the narrow, winding, stone stairwell feeling like I was going to the French inquisition.

 “Ales is gone, isn’t she?”
 Geoffrey boomed

 “What?!”
 I said, amazed.
 “How did you know?”

-I’m now spread out on the sofa in the living room of my home for the next two days.
-It is a beautifully appointed, grand apartment in the center of Sete, facing one of the major canals in the city.
-Two double French doors are open onto a balcony decorated with ornate iron rails.
-There’s a lovely cool breeze.
-One of two Siamese cats is perched on the chair opposite the sofa, staring at me.
+Now, spread out on the sofa in the living room of my home away from home in Sete, I’m more than excited about my next two days.
+I’m staying in a beautifully appointed apartment in the center of Sete that faces one of the city’s major canals.
+Double French doors are open onto a balcony that’s decorated with ornate iron rails.
+A lovely cool breeze is whisping over me.
+A Siamese cat, one of two living at the apartment, is perched on the chair opposite the sofa, staring at me.

-It’s been a long day, starting with Ales’ disappearance and eventual discovery.
-The drive to Sete, while only a couple of hours, was grueling.
+It’s been a long day.
+Starting with Ales’ disappearance and eventual discovery, the drive to Sete was longer than planned.
 It was my first venture on a “super highway.”
-Ales’ speedometer is broken, so I have no idea how fast I was going.
+Because Ales’ speedometer is broken, I had no idea how fast I was going.
 Probably not fast enough.
 Cars were whizzing past.
-I dared not turn on the air conditioner.
-Ales was putting out as much effort as she could just trying to keep up with traffic.
+I dared not turn on the air conditioner because Ales was putting out as much effort as she could just trying to keep up with traffic.

-Here’s an interesting tidbit about French toll roads — or at least on this particular six-lane highway.
+I did learn something about French toll roads — or at least the one near Sete where the toll booth entrance merges from and back to a six-lane highway.
 Three lanes of southbound traffic enter a toll station with 15 ticket booths.
-Traffic moves pretty quickly through the booths, right?
-That’s good.
-However, know what happens when those cars and trucks in the fifteen booths converge up the road back into three lanes?
-A massive pileup.
+Traffic moves pretty quickly through the 15 booths.
+But when those cars and trucks converge up the road back into three lanes?
+A massive traffic jam.
 Go figure.